giridhar7632/the-MERN-stack/08-notes-crud-api.md

 }
 ```

-The `:id` in the route is the paramater, it can be accessed from the `params` field of the request.
+The `:id` in the route is the parameter, it can be accessed from the `params` field of the request.
 Here, we fetch the note that corresponds to the id in the URL.

 ### Post Notes

-The HTTP POST method corresponds to the Create operation in database.
+The HTTP POST method corresponds to the *create* operation in the database.
 It creates a new entry in the database using the data in the request.

 1) We create the note using the `Notes` model using the request data.
 2) Save the note in the database and send the response `Notes created`.